May 25, 2025, 1:05 pm | Read time: 2 minutes

 Can You Plant the Sprouts?

-It is possible to grow new plants from the sprouting seeds of the tomato, but it requires some luck, as the sprouts inside the fruit are weakened.
-For an attempt, carefully remove them from the fruit and plant them in the soil.
+It is possible to grow new plants from the sprouting seeds of the tomato, but a bit of luck is needed, as the sprouts inside the fruit are weakened.
+For an attempt, carefully remove them from the fruit and plant them in soil.

 How to prevent potatoes from sprouting